 WHEREAS, on Dec.
-5, 2022, the Center for Biological Diversity and four tribal governments located within Lake County - Big Valley Band of Pomo Indians, Habematolel Pomo of Upper Lake, Scotts
+5, 2022, the Center for Biological Diversity and four sovereign tribal governments located within Lake County - Big Valley Band of Pomo Indians, Habematolel Pomo of Upper Lake,

-Valley Band of Pomo Indians and Robinson Rancheria Citizens Business Council - announced they also have requested emergency listing of the Clear Lake hitch by USFWS; and
+Scotts Valley Band of Pomo Indians and Robinson Rancheria Citizens Business Council - announced they also have requested emergency listing of the Clear Lake hitch by USFWS; and

 WHEREAS, on Dec.
-8, 2022, an emergency summit was held at Big Valley Rancheria to help facilitate intergovernmental communications between tribal governments and state, local and federal agencies; and
+8, 2022, an emergency, intergovernmental summit was held at Big Valley Rancheria to help facilitate communications between sovereign tribal governments and their environmental protection agencies and analogous state, local and federal environmental agencies; and

-WHEREAS, a proposed "Conservation Strategy for the Clear Lake Hitch" and implementation agreement has been drafted by an intergovernmental committee, but the draft strategy has not been presented to potential signatories, including Lake County, for review, public input or adoption; and
+WHEREAS, a proposed "Conservation Strategy for the Clear Lake Hitch" and implementation agreement has been drafted by an intergovernmental task force, but the draft strategy has not been presented to potential signatories, including Lake County, for review, public input or adoption; and

-WHEREAS, notwithstanding the important and ongoing efforts of tribal environmental protection agencies, the Blue Ribbon Commission for the Rehabilitation of Clear Lake and California Resources Agency, California Department of Fish and Wildlife, State Water Resources Control Board, U.S. Fish and Wildlife Service, and Lake County Water Resources and Public Works, many County residents and interested parties, including agricultural and sport fishing interests, are not fully informed of the critical importance of the 2023 hitch spawning season, nor of potentially significant state, local and/or federal actions that may result from emergency ESA listing; and
+WHEREAS, notwithstanding the important and ongoing efforts of sovereign tribal governments and environmental protection agencies, the Blue Ribbon Commission for the Rehabilitation of Clear Lake and California Natural Resources Agency, California Department of Fish and Wildlife, State Water Resources Control Board, U.S. Fish and Wildlife Service, and Lake County Water Resources and Public Works, many Lake County residents and interested parties, including agricultural and sport fishing interests, are not fully informed of the critical importance of the 2023 hitch spawning season, nor of the potentially significant voluntary and/or regulatory actions that may be proposed or implemented; and